neuvimat/newsync/lib/README.md

 **Note:** to see usage examples, refer to the readme.md inside the `/src` (demo app) folder.

+## Documentation
+Some classes may seem to not be documented.
+It is because their interface is documented and so the class inherits the docs from the interface!

+If you are using any JetBrains IDE, you may invoke the inherited documentation by selecting the method and pressing CTRL+Q (default hotkey).

+Alternatively, you build the docs by running `npm run docs`.
+This will create a top level folder `docs` with the generated HTML documentation.
+However, there are some limitations to that, as the build tool is not always able to correctly link the individual components.
+The quick inspect feature in JetBrains IDE usually understands the links better than the generated docs.

 ## Components overview
 Below are listed the main key components:
 ### NewSync instance